 Make sure any good web design agency you choose knows their user experience.
 Ask questions around usability, information architecture, and how they approach user experience to ensure your users don’t get left in the shadow of a design that didn’t have them at the heart of it.

-5. Comparing Pricing and Value
+5. Compare Pricing and Value

-6. Considering Digital Marketing Expertise
+6. Consider Digital Marketing Expertise

 At the end of the day, your website is your biggest marketing tool.
 This is where first impressions happen.
 This is where prospects can get to know you.
 Having marketing expertise to make this marketing tool do its job in the best way possible can make the difference between collecting emails or collecting high bounce rates.